 Most people recognise fungi because they produce mushrooms or toadstools, but the red thread fungus produces threads of red material.
 These fragile red threads can be moved by water, shoes, and lawnmowers, and thus spread the fungus.
 Red thread attacks ryegrass faster than other types of turf, but because it primarily attacks the leaves, it is generally controllable using some simple guidelines.
 Red thread is more serious on turf that is not being cared for.
 It can kill patches of your turf if it is allowed to develop for weeks at a time.
 It attacks all of the grass species grown for turf in the U.K.

 How to manage red thread disease in turf

 There are some simple means for reducing the development of red thread, but make sure you actually have the red thread disease before you try and manage it.

 If you are installing new turf, ask your turf supplier if the turf they produce has good red thread resistance.

 Water your turf properly, but do not over water.

 Can you use fungicides to control red thread?

 Yes, there are fungicides approved for use to control red thread disease.
 It is recommended that before you use a fungicide, you make certain that you have the red thread disease in your turf, and that you consult a turf expert on the use of fungicides.
-The Sports Turf Research Institute (STRI) is the leading independent agronomy organisation in the UK, you can visit their website www.stri.co.uk.
+STRI UK is the world's leading sports turf consultancy, you can visit their website www.strigroup.com/stri-uk.
 Generally, if you take proper care of your turf you will rarely need to use a fungicide.
 We also recommend that you obtain advice about chemical and non-chemical products direct from the manufacturer.